octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 ### Agreement on *Deflation*

-Relying only supply and demand, Bitcoin  wouldn't be deflationary.
+Relying only on supply and demand, Bitcoin  wouldn't be deflationary.

 Another rule is coded in the Bitcoin protocol that increases scarcity of bitcoins.
 Its name is the _Halving_.
 Every 210,000 blocks (~4 years), the block reward (coinbase) is simply cut in half.